eucalyptus/euca-demo/doc/setup-prc-host.md

     wget https://raw.githubusercontent.com/eucalyptus/euca-demo/master/bin/user-initialize-prc-host.sh
     chmod -R 0700 ~/bin
     ./user-initialize-prc-host.sh

 This downloads the euca-demo repo to a standard location, then adjusts root's PATH to include the demo scripts.
-Logout, then login, to pick up profile changes, or you
+Logout, then login, to pick up profile changes.
-can:

-    source ~/.bash_profile

 You can find the repo at /root/src/eucalyptus/euca-demo